communicode/communikey-frontend/README.md

 - execute ``` npm run dev ```

 - **Please note that, if you are planning to run the whole application (front&backend).
-Start the backend first, or the node process steals the backend port.**
+Start the backend first, otherwise the node process will steal the backend port.**

 - For setup of the backend, see the corresponding repository [here](https://github.com/communicode/communikey-backend#getting-started)